-- 2.2.1 Bids must be submitted only to the Canada Council for the Arts (Canada Council) procurement e-mail address: bids-offres@canadacouncil.ca by the date, time and place indicated in the bid solicitation. - 2.2.2 Bids will remain open for acceptance for a period of not less than 60 days from the closing date of the bid solicitation.
+- 2.2.1 Bids must be submitted only to the Canada Council procurement e-mail address: bids-offres@canadacouncil.ca by the date, time and place indicated in the bid solicitation. - 2.2.2 Bids will remain open for acceptance for a period of not less than 60 days from the closing date of the bid solicitation.
 The Canada Council reserves the right to seek an extension of the bid validity period from all responsive Bidders in writing, within a minimum of 3 days before the end of the bid validity period.
 If the extension is accepted by all responsive Bidders, the Canada Council will continue with the evaluation of the bids.
-If the extension is not accepted by all responsive Bidders, the Canada Council will continue with the evaluation of the bids.
-If the extension, either continue with the evaluation of the bids of those who have accepted the extension or cancel the solicitation. - 2.2.3 Bids received on or before the stipulated bid solicitation closing date and time will become the property of the Canada Council and will not be returned.
+If the extension is not accepted by all responsive Bidders, the Canada Council will, at its sole discretion, either continue with the evaluation of the bids of those who have accepted the extension or cancel the solicitation. - 2.2.3 Bids received on or before the stipulated bid solicitation closing date and time will become the property of the Canada Council and will not be returned.
 All bids will be treated as confidential, subject to the provisions of the Access to Information Act (R.S.
 1985, c.
 A-1) and the Privacy Act (R.S., 1985, c.
 P-21).